xp-dojo/xp-dojo/site/src/main/tut/docs/contributing.md

 This document describes:

-* Agreements contributors have accepted, forming a kind of code of conduct of how we build materials out
+* Agreements contributors have accepted, forming a kind of code of practice
 * Minimum required artifacts that we feel contribute to a good workshop
 * Licensing information
 * Committing and contribution model